keithbuhler/keithbuhler.github.io/syllabi/syllabus-ethics-2017.md

 ## Outline:

-The Outline tells you the reading, topic for each day.
-The outline is *subject to minor changes.*
+The Outline (*subject to minor changes.*) tells you the reading, topic for each day.
+All readings are from Pojman, "The Moral Life" unless otherwise noted.

-**Week 1 Basics**
+**Week 1 Fundamentals**
 W       Jan-11  Syllabus day (no reading)
-F       Jan-13  Introduction, "On the Nature of Morality" (1-6)
+F       Jan-13  Introduction (pp. 1-5)

-**Week 2 Good and Evil**
+**Week 2 Purpose of Morality**
-M       Jan-16  "Lord of the Flies" and "On the Nature and Purpose of Morality (10-39) W       Jan-18  Chapter 2, Introduction, and Melville, "Why is there evil?"
-(51-63) F       Jan-20  Dostoevsky, "Why is there evil?"
-(63-69)
+M       Jan-16  Chapter 1 "Lord of the Flies", and "On the Nature and Purpose of Morality" (10-39) W       Jan-18  Chapter 1, Thomas Hobbes "On the State of Nature" (39-49) F       Jan-20  Discussion of Morality, Good, and Evil

-**Week 3 Relativism**
+**Week 3 Good and Evil**
-M       Jan-23   Herodotus, "Custom is King", Ruth Benedict, "The Case for Moral Relativism" W       Jan-25
+M       Jan-23   Chapter 2, "Good and Evil" Introduction, and Melville, "Why is there evil?"
+(51-63) W       Jan-25
-F       Jan-27   Discussion
+F       Jan-27   Chapter 3, Herodotus, "Custom is King", Ruth Benedict, "The Case for Moral Relativism" Relativism Discussion

 **Week 4 Utilitarianism**
 M       Jan-30  (Unit Paper 1 Due by Midnight)